Justice Vikramajit Sen

 within 15 days of receiving the application and accompanying documents.

-the result.
-If requested by the Member, AIGF shall issue a “Certificate of Approval” indicating
+result.
+If requested by the Member, AIGF shall issue a “Certificate of Approval” indicating that the

-that the game offered by the Member has been approved by the Skill Games Council and as such,
+game offered by the Member has been approved by the Skill Games Council and as such, it is an

-further discussion or deliberation.
-Members shall refrain from initiating further discussion
+discussion or deliberation.
+Members shall refrain from initiating further discussion regarding any

 PART D – AIGF OMBUDSMAN